cjsaiz89/GSM-FTP-transceiver/README.md

 **Files**
 - ZIP file contains the .ino code, headers and instructions.
 Some standard libraries *.h* and *.c* need to be changed.
-- Use *ADC_mode.h* to change ADC resolution, and sampling configuration.
+- Use *ADC_mode.h* to set ADC resolution, and sampling configuration.
+- Use *SIM_FTP.h* to set FTP and SIM card parameters.
+- Use *convert_units.h* to change calibration settings.
+These may change according to the used sensor and PCB components.